 Now that adequate foundational knowledge has been supplied on drop surfing and dropshipping, you may wonder what the main differences between these two are.

 Drop surfing is not so different from dropshipping.
 If anything, drop surfing is an extension of dropshipping.
 The strategy of drop surfing promotes profit, and who wouldn’t want to make more money?

 Drop surfing is a dropshipping model that thrives on competition between suppliers to find the best deals.
-Drop surfers often change ways to fulfill orders, while dropshippers tend to stick to a small group of vendors.
+Drop surfers often change ways to fulfill orders, while drop shippers stick to a small group of vendors.
 Drop surfing is riskier and more time-consuming than dropshipping, but the profit is higher.

-Most people, who practice dropshipping, use it as an extra income that requires minimal effort.
+Most people who practice dropshipping use it as an extra income requiring minimal effort.
 But that can of mindset is not feasible with drop surfing.

-The amount of market research and trend monitoring drop surfing requires means entrepreneurs need to sacrifice some of their time.
+The amount of market research and trend monitoring drop surfing requires means entrepreneurs must sacrifice some of their time.